 For example, if you have 4 family members, then your monthly grocery budget shouldn’t exceed more than $500.

 How much should you spend on buying a house based on your income?

 The rule suggests that you should not spend more than 28% of your monthly income towards your housing expenses.

 To give you an idea, if your annual income is $50,000, then do not spend more than $1,166 [$(28% x 50000) % 12] on your monthly housing expenses.

 Why should you keep track of your DTI?

-It is important to keep track of your debt to income ratio as it helps you to identify your financial standing.
-DTI makes it easier to compare your income with what you owe your creditors.
+It is important to keep track of your debt-to-income ratio as it helps you to identify your financial standing.
+DTI makes it easier to compare your income with what you owe to your creditors.
 You'll come to recognize when your debt load is too high and whether you need to take steps to avoid debt problems in the future.

 How do you lower your debt-to-income ratio?

 - Making extra debt payments to reduce the outstanding balance

 - Do not make large purchases using a credit card